Poinciana, Florida: Subdivisions

 Poinciana was planned as a Planned Unit Development (PUD).
 Most of the PUD was developed in 10 Villages with each being their own sub association and corporation duly recorded with the State of Florida Corporation, which form the Association of Poinciana Villages (APV) Master Association.
 Four of the villages are in Osceola County (Village 1 with Cypress Woods and Stepping Stone, Villages 2, 5 and Village 9 (Broadmoor - mobile home park) and six Villages 3, 4, 6, 7 and 8) are in Polk County.
 Located on approximately 47,000 acres (190 km^{2}), the sub-villages are their own association under a deed-restricted community, governed by a Master homeowner association, the APV.
 Solivita is no longer under the APV Master Association (Village 10), it was removed by the APV Executive Committee on November 2, 2011, one of the Villages within Polk County, it is a 55+ gated community. and comprises two Community Development Districts, Poinciana CDD and Poinciana West CDD.

 Neighbor subdivisions such as Waterford, Little Creek, Brighton Lakes, Oak Hammock Preserve, Crescent Lakes, Trafalgar, Doral, Isles of Bellalago, Cypress Cove, Deerwood, Wilderness, Bellalago, etc. are outside the CDP.
 Many of these subdivisions were defined in the original Poinciana boundary PUD but some were later developed as separate communities outside the APV.

 History

 Poinciana was planned in the 1960s.
 The original developer was Gulf American Corporation.
 Poinciana was conceived as a retirement destination, and the first homes were built in 1973 around the Poinciana Golf and Racquet Club.
 Since the mid-1980s the developer has been AV Homes (formerly Avatar Holdings).
 By 1994 the population had only risen to about 8,000, but since then growth has been rapid.
 On June 7, 2018, Taylor Morrison Homes announced its agreement to Acquire AV Homes, Inc at $21.90 per share.

+On February 11, 1993, a Winn-Dixie store opened at 900 Cypress Parkway, making it the first supermarket in Poinciana.
+This location is notable for being a prototype of the Food Pavilion store format, which would launch in the 1990s.
+It would later close in 2010 due to competition from the nearby Walmart and Publix locations.

 Developments in the area have been made to meet the rapidly growing population.
 Phase 1 of Poinciana Lakes Plaza, a shopping center located at the northwest corner of Cypress Parkway and Marigold Ave, was completed in April 2024, with Phase 2 opening in stages.
 It was built by commercial development company TCII Capital.